NuGet/docs.microsoft.com-nuget/docs/concepts/MSBuild-props-and-targets.md

 ## Authoring packages with MSBuild props and targets

-You can use your tool of choice to include MSBuild props and targets your package.
+You can use any of the following tools to include MSBuild `.props` and `.targets` in your package.

 - [NuGet.exe pack](..\create-packages\Creating-a-Package.md#include-msbuild-props-and-targets-in-a-package)
 - [dotnet.exe pack](..\create-packages\creating-a-package-dotnet-cli.md)
 - [MSBuild.exe pack](..\create-packages\creating-a-package-msbuild.md)

 ### Guidance for the content of MSBuild props and targets

-NuGet does not limit how you author props and targets as they will vary based on the need of the package author and the target projects themselves.
+NuGet does not limit how you author `.props` and `.targets` as they will vary based on the need of the package author and the target projects themselves.

-There are a few things that must not be done in packages' props and targets, such as not specifying properties and items that affect restore, as those will be automatically excluded.
+There are a few things that must not be done in packages' `.props` and `.targets`, such as not specifying properties and items that affect restore, as those will be automatically excluded.

 - Some examples of properties that must not be added or updated: TargetFramework, TargetFrameworkMoniker, TargetPlatformMoniker, AssetTargetFallback etc.

 - Some examples of items that must not be added or updated: PackageReference, PackageVersion, PackageDownload, etc.